MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

 The Application Authenticity Protection Security Check has two available properties.
 To configure, load the MobileFirst Operations Console and navigate to **[your application]** → **Security** → **???**

-- `expirationInSec`: Defaults to 3600 seconds / 1 hour.
+- `expirationSec`: Defaults to 3600 seconds / 1 hour.
 Defines the duration until the Authenticity token expires.
-- `inactivityTimeoutInSec`: Defaults to 0 seconds / no inactivity timeout.
+- `inactivityTimeoutSec`: Defaults to 0 seconds / no inactivity timeout.
 Defines the duration of inactivity that if met, will force token expiration.

 <span style="color:red">TODO: add image of where to edit the properties</span>